Most Frequently asked LoadRunner Interview Questions.

-Q #32.
-How do you decide the number of load generator machine required to run a test?
+Q #32) How do you decide the number of load generator machines required to run a test?

 Answer: The number of load generators required totally depends on the protocol used to create the script and configuration of the load generator machine.
 Each protocol has a different memory print and this decides how many virtual users can be generated from the give configuration of the machine (load generator).